Sanjay007/linux-terminal.com/content/10-tips-to-secure-your-apache-web-server-on-unix-linux/index.md

 In the above:

 1. **Options None** – Set this to None, which will not enable any optional extra features.

-2. **Order deny,allow** – This is the order in which the “Deny” and “Allow” directivites should be processed.
-This processes the “deny” first and “allow” next.
+2. **Order deny,allow** – Order of processing the directives are "order" "Deny" and "Allow" directivites .

 3. **Deny from all** – This denies request from everybody to the root directory.
 There is no Allow directive for the root directory.
 So, nobody can access it.

 ## 4. Set appropriate permissions for conf and bin directory

 bin and conf directory should be viewed only by authorized users.
 It is good idea to create a group, and add all users who are allowed to view/modify the apache configuration files to this group.

 Let us call this group: apacheadmin